-Joint training encourages the shared representation $\mathbf{h}$ to encode latent semantic factors that determine editing quality, such as instruction satisfaction and global consistency.
+Joint training encourages the shared representation $\mathbf{h}$ to encode semantic factors that determine editing quality, such as instruction satisfaction, cross-region consistency, and implicit logical constraints.

-The ranking loss requires these factors to support stable preference ordering, while the language loss enforces that they are sufficient for generating structured semantic evaluations.
-As a result, reasoning capability is internalized into the representation space and can be accessed by a lightweight discriminative head:
+The ranking loss requires these factors to support stable preference ordering.
+The language modeling loss provides structured evaluation supervision and encourages the model to organize evaluation-related semantic structures in its internal representations.
+As a result, the semantic analysis learned during training can be turned into reward judgment through a lightweight discriminative head: